yvelikova/axway-open-docs/content/en/docs/apim_installation/apiportal_install/upgrade_automatic.md

 ### Consolidate vhosts and .htaccess files (optional)

-During upgrade, the original `vhost` file is backed up to the following location: `/etc/httpd/conf.d/apiportal.conf.old`
+During upgrade, the original `vhost` file is backed up to the following location: `/etc/httpd/conf.d/apiportal.conf.old`.

 A new `vhost` file is deployed at the same location.
-If you had any customizations in it, and you want to preserve them, you must merge the old and new files together manually.
+If you had any customization, which you want to preserve, you must merge the old and new files together manually.

 Similarly, the original `.htaccess` file is backed up to `${apiportal-install-dir}/.htaccess.old`.
 However, the two files are merged automatically.